forcedotcom/mcp/releasenotes/README.md

 Additional documentation:

-- [Salesforce DX MCP Server User Guide](https://github.com/salesforcecli/mcp?tab=readme-ov-file#mcp): Contains an overview of the DX MCP server, a quick tutorial to get you started, steps to configure the MCP server, and reference information about the MCP tools.
+- [Salesforce DX MCP Server (Beta)](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_mcp.htm): Contains an overview of the DX MCP server, a quick tutorial to get you started, steps to configure the MCP server, and reference information about the MCP tools.
 - [Contribute to Salesforce DX MCP Server](https://github.com/salesforcecli/mcp/blob/main/DEVELOPING.md)

+## 0.21.5 (September 30.
+2025) [latest]

+* NEW: (Beta) We're delighted to announce the Beta release of the Salesforce DX MCP Server!
+This release contains these new features:

+    * New toolsets, such as `devops` and `lwc-experts`, with many new tools to help you develop Salesforce application using a variety features.
+    * The new `--tools` flag for enabling a specific tool.

+  Check out the [new documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_mcp.htm) for all the details!

-## 0.17.1 (August 17, 2025) [latest]
+## 0.17.1 (August 17, 2025)

 FIX: Organizational changes and bug fixes.